montage0921/CSE587-Project-UsedCarPricePrediction/README.md

 │ ├── 3-regression_model_performance.py # Evaluates regression model performance
 │ └── 4-admin.py # Admin page for CRUD operations
-├── .gitignore # Specifies files and directories to be ignored by Git ├── README.md # Documentation for the master branch ├── config.yaml # Configuration file for database and admin credentials ├── homepage.py # Homepage script for the Streamlit application
+├── .gitignore # Specifies files and directories to be ignored by Git ├── Demonstration of Our Product.mp4 # Demonstration of our product ├── README.md # Documentation for the master branch ├── config.yaml # Configuration file for database and admin credentials ├── homepage.py # Homepage script for the Streamlit application